kazhuravlev/toolset/README.md

 ### Add Tools

-### Directly to your config
+### Direct tools

-Add tools directly to your configuration.
+Explicitly add tool to your configuration.
+They have an priority on top of includes.

 ```shell
 # Add the latest version (automatically resolves to the most recent version)